melpa/melpa/README.md

 1. Hosted using *git*.
 2. Tag names are version strings compatible parseable by the `version-to-list` function.

-To use the stable versions of packages you should use the stable sever in your `package-archives` list.
+To use the stable versions of packages you should use the stable server in your `package-archives` list.

 ```lisp